sumdp/getcleandata/README.md

 I excluded:
-meanFreq(): Weighted average of the frequency components -> not interested in mean frequency
-#gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean: additional vectors obtained by averaging the signals in a signal window sample
+meanFreq(): Weighted average of the frequency components -> not interested in mean frequency gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean: as these were additional vectors obtained by averaging the signals in a signal window sample

 Upon cleaning and updating variable names that were clean & descriptive I could perform an optional sanity check by tabulating the data to see which subject performed what activity (this helps me to see where I stand and observe the data).